 However, If you ride a top of the line Cervelo, valued at more than $10,000, you’re going to want to add a scheduled personal articles endorsement like you would for jewellery or rare art.

 You can increase the contents insurance coverage for specific valuable personal articles by adding a coverage endorsement, which will end up costing you a little extra on your monthly premium.

-You will be covered for theft, unforeseen accidental damage, and unintentional risks of direct physical loss or damage, except for what is described in your policy.
+The increased contents insurance coverage will include theft, unforeseen accidental damage, and unintentional risks of direct physical loss or damage, except for what is described in your policy.

 Pro tip: If you want extra coverage for special events covering you in case of injury to you or a fellow rider, you should think about looking at third-party insurers.